 guarantee performance to 50 power per inch of aperture on nights when

 the atmosphere is steady enough to allow this, so long as the

-mirror is properly supported, equilibrated, collimated, and reasonably
+mirrors are properly supported, equilibrated, collimated, and

 clean.
 When you experience a night that allows this type of